 Verdict

-The right website monitoring software, add-on or service depends highly on the usage scenario.
-Users who work with their web browser all the time might prefer the add-on solution to monitor website changes.
-The online service on the other hand will monitor websites remotely so that the computer system of the user does not need to be turned on at all to monitor changes (could be send to a smartphone per example).
+The right website monitoring software, add-on or service depends highly on what you require it for.
+Users who work with their web browser all the time may prefer the add-on solution to monitor website changes.

 The website monitoring software on the other hand is the most flexible tool that provides options to execute commands if changes have been detected.